How to Quickly Save More Money this Month

 Score a bonus $10 when you sign up to Cash Rewards and buy something worth over $20 online where you normally shop.
 Shopback offers the same too.
 Be sure to sign up to both because you will get cashback on ALL your shopping at stores they are connected with.

 Lastly, many banks also do cashback.
 I activate them all even if I don’t think I will use them.
-My daughter needed a new backpack and chose one in Surf Dive’n’Ski.
+One of my kids needed a new backpack and chose one in Surf Dive’n’Ski.
 They also happened to have an eski I wanted that was $20 with any purchase instead of $50.

 I forgot about the cashback offer from my bank until I got a notification they had authorised it then paid it. $18 cashback so I basically got the eski free and yes, we have already used the eski a lot.
 It is the perfect size for our needs.